randomparity/iperfcon/README.md

 ### Operator

-Will be modified in the near future ...
+Will be modified in the near future...

 ## How to Use it
-now run the curl command to the route to get the results:
+Now run the curl command to the route to get the results:

     # curl -X GET \
     http://iperf-client-router/iperf/api.cgi?server=iperf-server-service,port=5001,type=log,warnging=5000,critical=3000,format=M

-The RESTAPI only expect a GET request with the following values :
+The RESTAPI only expect a GET request with the following values:

 - server - the iperf-server service IP address or name
 - port - the port you are using on the iperf-server (the default is 5001)
-- type - the type of output you want to see , that can be either "html" , "json" or "logs" (lowercap latter ONLY!!)
+- type - the type of output you want to see , that can be either "html" , "json" or "logs" (lowercase letters ONLY!!)
 - format - the output format of bits we would want to see (K,M,G,T,k,m,g,t)
-- warnging - the value on which the query will return warnging in case the output is less then the given value and higher then the value of "critical"
+- warning - the value on which the query will return warning in case the output is less then the given value and higher then the value of "critical"
 - critical - the value on which the query will return critical in case the output is less then the given value

-if you want to look at the results in a nicer output you can pipe it to jq
+If you want to look at the results in a nicer output you can pipe it to jq

     # curl -X GET  \
       http://iperf-client-router/iperf/api.cgi?server=iperf-server-service,port=5001,type=json,format=M,critical=3000,warnging=5000 | \